Appropriate Technology

 Another pillar of the movement is environmental soundness, which again disqualifies oil development in the Amazon.
 Oil projects have contaminated rivers and other water sources of the people, poisoning and killing plants, animals, and humans.
 Oil development projects are not only destructive, but large-scale, again disqualifying it as sustainable technology.
 They often employ non-local labor, and most all of the benefits are seen by outsiders as well, leaving the locals with the negative externalities.
 Thus, we can safely say that sustainable, eco-friendly alternatives that utilize local power and have local consent should be sought out instead of oil development projects.

-Fracking, or hydraulic fracturing, in general, is not sustainable method.
 Fracking is a technology used to release natural gas from shale bedrocks.
-Fracking involves of pumping a high pressure liquid consisting of water and 590 different chemicals which create lots of cracks—and small earthquakes!—in the rock to release the gas.
+Fracking involves of pumping a high pressure liquid consisting of water and 590 different chemicals which create lots of cracks—and small earthquakes—in the rock to release the gas.
 The chemicals leach into drinking water sources and use seven million gallons of water per session, making it very wasteful and environmentally unfriendly.

-Given the nature of our consumerism-driven economy, there are many things in Western society which are frivolous and likely not appropriate technology.
+Given the nature of our consumerism-driven global economy, there are many things which are frivolous and likely not appropriate technology.
 It is worthwhile for us to examine our own lives to determine what is appropriate and what is not.

 Often, we bring technology into our lives or homes or offices because it’s “what you do,” or because we equate technology with progress.
 It can be useful to stop and ask ourselves, “What is most important to me in life?
 Does this technology help me achieve it?
 Does this technology create harm?”